 There are only two downsides I can see with this device.
 One is the hideous USB3 cable which comes provided.
 It is only 30cm long so plugging it into a wall outlet involves moving furniture around or finding something to prop the device on whilst charging.
 Longer replacement cables are available but quite expensive.

 Secondly, the device is unsupported in Linux which means I have to spool up my old Windows installation to transfer files off the drive.

-Unfortunately, the unit I ordered for my holiday was delivered faulty, and the replacement did not arrive in time for my holiday, so I've not actually been able to test this in the field yet.
+Unfortunately, the unit I ordered was delivered faulty, and the replacement did not arrive in time for my holiday, so I've not actually been able to test this in the field yet.
 I shall update once I have given it a complete test.